Apps | Sayv Ilahsiav

 No sense of progress

-Twenty minutes of cleaning, and the gallery looked the same.
+Even after 20 minutes, my gallery appeared the same.
 There was no feedback loop.

 03